arjunvynipadath/docs/README.txt

             Open Fabrics Enterprise Distribution (OFED)
-                        Version 1.5.1
+                        Version 1.5.2
                             README

-                         March 2010
+                         May 2010

-This is the OpenFabrics Enterprise Distribution (OFED) version 1.5.1 software package supporting InfiniBand and iWARP fabrics.
+This is the OpenFabrics Enterprise Distribution (OFED) version 1.5.2 software package supporting InfiniBand and iWARP fabrics.
 It is composed of several software modules intended for use on a computer cluster constructed as an InfiniBand subnet or an iWARP network.